FREQUENTLY ASKED QUESTIONS

 - Youth: February

-Youth has an optional Fall Skills and Drills practice for which registration takes place in late August.
+Youth has an optional Fall Skills and Drills practice for which registration takes place in late August to early September.

 Yes, please print off and complete the application on the LISD website LINK.